Twisted Morava K-theory and E-theory

 Nonetheless, the integral theory is much more suited to applications in physics.
 We conclude the paper with examples and applications motivated by physics within string theory and M-theory.
 In \cite{KS1} it was shown that an anomaly cancellation condition of the form $W_7=0$ can be interpreted as an orientation condition with respect to second integral Morava K-theory at the prime 2, hence characterizing admissible spacetimes in M-theory.
 We show that in this setting, as well as in heterotic string theory, we get conditions of the form $W_7 + \alpha=0 \in H^7(X; \Z)$; we interpret this via the Atiyah-Hirzebruch spectral sequence as an orientation with respect to twisted second integral Morava K-theory of spacetime, thus providing a {\it twisted} version of the results in \cite{KS1}.
 We employ the full relative version of twisted integral Morava K-theory.
 We will also make connection to twisted String structures \cite{Wan} \cite{SSS3} and twisted Fivebrane structures \cite{SSS3}.

 {\it Acknowledgements.} It will become quickly apparent that we owe a great debt to Ravenel-Wilson's remarkable computations \cite{rw} of the Morava K-theories of Eilenberg-MacLane spaces.
 We would like to thank Matthew Ando, Vigleik Angeltveit, Anssi Lahtinen, Haynes Miller, Eric Peterson, Charles Rezk, and Steve Wilson for very helpful conversations on this material, and David Baraglia, Tyler Lawson, and Bryan Wang for comments on an earlier version of this article.
+We also thank the referee for encouraging us to extend our original results to odd primes via $2$-periodic Morava K-theory.
 H. S. would like to thank the Department of Mathematics at the University of Melbourne and IHES, Bures-sur-Yvette, for hospitality during the work on this project.
 His research is supported by NSF Grant PHY-1102218.
 C. W. was supported by the Australian Research Council (ARC) under the Future Fellowship and Discovery Project schemes.